Your Retirement Money Prism

 Taking Action

-Implementation steps:
+Implementation Steps

 1. Assess your current portfolio allocation

-2. Research REIT options that match your goals
+2. Research REITs that match your goals

-3. Consult with tax and investment professionals
+3. Consult with your financial and tax advisors

-4. Create a REIT investment strategy
+4. Create a REIT strategy aligned with your risk tolerance

-5. Implement your plan systematically
+5. Implement gradually and systematically

-6. Monitor and adjust as needed
+6. Monitor, rebalance, and adapt as needed

 7. Review regularly with your advisor